 Juries are not allowed to hear certain facts because of judicial lobbying.
 For instance, a jury cannot be told if the defendant had insurance during the trial.
 This makes the task of securing a just and fair award from a jury an especially difficult challenge.

-The efforts by the industry to spread half-truths and mispresentations may be a huge obstacle to achieving justice in your case, even when the injuries are severe and the negligence of the other party has been conclusively established.
+The efforts by the industry to spread half-truths and misrepresentations may be a huge obstacle to achieving justice in your case, even when the injuries are severe and the negligence of the other party has been conclusively established.

 If you have an injury claim, you need to be aware that the insurance adjuster will use any means necessary to pay out as little as possible, even on legitimate claims that involve serious injuries.